 The Lodge at Torrey Pines Reservations

-The Lodge at Torrey Pines is a Virtuoso property which means that La Jolla Mom readers have access to the following value-added VIP amenities:
+The Lodge at Torrey Pines is a Virtuoso property which means that La Jolla Mom readers have access to the following value-added VIP amenities and discounted rate:

 - Upgrade on arrival, subject to availability

 - Daily breakfast for two per bedroom (up to 60.00 credit per day)

 - $100 USD equivalent Resort or Hotel credit to be utilized during stay (not combinable, not valid on room rate, no cash value if not redeemed in full)

 - Early Check-In / Late Check-Out, subject to availability

 You must be logged in to Virtuoso.com to see the discounted rate for The Lodge at Torrey Pines.

 I work with the hotel after booking to help coordinate your stay — I can tell you that front and back-end service is equally excellent at this top-rated La Jolla hotel.
 You will also have access to my email series timed to your check-in date with tips for making the best of your San Diego vacation.